 Mistake #4: Have one big carbohydrate meal and go to sleep

 While it’s good to eat a lot of carbohydrates after a weigh-in in order to restore the energy (glycogen) in the muscles, it’s not a good idea to do this all at once.
 Your body can’t process large amounts of carbohydrates at once and it will fail to store them properly in the muscles.
-It will store some of them as fat instead.
 A better approach would be to eat a few small meals rich in carbohydrates, every two hours, up until bedtime.

 Mistake #5: Have a well-deserved pizza or burger after weigh-in